colelarsen/fileConverter/README.md

 # fileConverter
 Need to have Node.js installed

-Download the project and unzip
+Download the project and unzip, this is your project directory

 To install perform the following command in command line in the project directory
 `npm install fs csv-parse`